 Wheelock College cannot fully accomplish its mission to improve the lives of children and families until gun violence and its pervasive negative impact on communities is reduced.
 For this reason, I urge the Massachusetts Joint Committee on Public Safety and Homeland Security to advance legislation that promotes gun safety, reduces gun violence and takes a balanced approach to the addressing mental health, as it relates to gun control, by considering the suggestions described herein.

 Thank you again for the opportunity to submit testimony on this important matter.

 2 Weeks until Election Day in Boston!

 Sept.
 10, 2013

 Today marks two weeks until Boston's Primary Election on Sept.
 24. The candidates have been very busy, especially those running for Mayor.
-Check out a recap from last night's Mayoral forum by MassCreative on the arts as well as a recording of the NECN/Boston Herald forum at Suffolk University.
+Check out a recap from last night's Mayoral forum by MassCreative on the arts.

 Also, take a moment to visit a new blog I recently came across: bostonedblog.com